melekes/homeonrails.com/content/post/2017-09-03-usa-cities.markdown

 **What I'll remember**: not a single white person.

 For the first time during the trip, I felt uncomfortable.
-And it's not because of the lack of white people, although it also adds oil to the fire.
+And it's not because of the lack of white people, although it also adds fuel to the fire.
 In New York, everyone is constantly in a hurry and they seem super busy.
 In Baltimore, everyone is standing on the street doing nothing!
 And they look at you with an appraising look, as if counting how much money they can get if they rob you.